Montgomery County Ohio Board of Development Disabilities Services Homepage

 Remote Supports and Assistive Technologies

 When a person with a disability has the ability and wants to live in a home in the community, remote supports and assistive technologies can be used to support their desire for independence.
 These technologies offer two-way communication in real time, and may include combinations of home-based sensors, cameras and other devices, to support and respond to the needs of individuals.
-For a brief overview of remote supports, read this article.
+Check out this brief overview of remote supports.

 There are many types of supportive technology that can improve the quality of life for people with disabilities.
 Check out our Supportive Technology-Based Services webpage for details.